HowToOpenScience/LevelsOfContainerization/README.md

 ## Setup

 This work contains a development container that contains everything you may need.
 The container can be opened in Visual Studio Code for ease of convenience.
-Currently, the setup of the internal local environments is not automated, so follow the instructions on the README in each folder to get every level setup.
+Follow any addittional instructions within the README of each folder to get every level setup.
 You will need be logged in to Docker to use this configuration as `docker-in-docker` is used to emulated creating a docker container.
 This can be done in Docker Desktop or through the `docker login` cli.
+The development container is loaded if the text in the terminal says 'Done.
+Press any key to close the terminal.'

 If done manually, this project uses Python 3.12.4, R 4.4, Docker, and Development Containers to setup the process.
 The level setups are written for bash in Linux; however, links to other operating systems or resources are provided when necessary.